Snowflake-Labs/terraform-provider-snowflake/docs/resources/oauth_integration_for_custom_clients.md

 ### Required

-- `blocked_roles_list` (Set of String) A set of Snowflake roles that a user cannot explicitly consent to using after authenticating.
-For more information about this resource, see [docs](./account_role).
 - `name` (String) Specifies the name of the OAuth integration.
 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `oauth_client_type` (String) Specifies the type of client being registered.
 Snowflake supports both confidential and public clients.
 Valid options are: `PUBLIC` | `CONFIDENTIAL`.
 - `oauth_redirect_uri` (String) Specifies the client URI.
 After a user is authenticated, the web browser is redirected to this URI.

 ### Optional

+- `blocked_roles_list` (Set of String) A set of Snowflake roles that a user cannot explicitly consent to using after authenticating.
+By default, this list includes the ACCOUNTADMIN, ORGADMIN and SECURITYADMIN roles.
+To remove these privileged roles from the list, use the ALTER ACCOUNT command to set the OAUTH_ADD_PRIVILEGED_ROLES_TO_BLOCKED_LIST account parameter to FALSE.
+For more information about this resource, see [docs](./account_role).
 - `comment` (String) Specifies a comment for the OAuth integration.
 - `enabled` (String) Specifies whether this OAuth integration is enabled or disabled.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `network_policy` (String) Specifies an existing network policy.
 This network policy controls network traffic that is attempting to exchange an authorization code for an access or refresh token or to use a refresh token to obtain a new access token.
 For more information about this resource, see [docs](./network_policy).